Skip to main content

 “I have been looking for my son since 2009.
 I am now 72 years old and I will leave this world soon.
 Maybe I will get to see my son again or at least find out where he is buried,” said Kamala*.

-Kamala belongs to the Association for the Relatives of the Enforced Disappearances in the North and East Provinces, a civil society group created to search for the tens of thousands of people who disappeared during Sri Lanka’s armed conflict.
+Kamala is part of the Association for the Relatives of the Enforced Disappearances in the North and East Provinces, a civil society group created to search for the tens of thousands of people who disappeared during Sri Lanka’s armed conflict.

 She has visited refugee camps, scoured mass graves in villages and staged peaceful demonstrations with other mothers and wives of the disappeared, asking authorities: Where are our children?
 Where are our husbands?